 Because of oregano oil’s strong properties, its therapeutic use should only be administered under the expert counseling of a medical professional

+.
 Oil of oregano does not come in a fixed formulation.
 What may have proved effective for other individuals may just not work for you.
 Since people are unique in their biochemistry, you first need to determine which type of oregano oil suits you best.
-Pay attention on how your body reacts to it and be aware of any side effects.
+Pay attention to how your body reacts to it and be aware of any side effects.
 Only then will you find your own personal blend that produces the most desirable results.